JoeyStanley/real/cv.md

 Shawn Foster, <strong>Joseph A. Stanley</strong>, & Margaret E. L. Renwick.
 "Vowel Mergers in the American South."
 Poster presentation at the 174th Meeting of the Acoustical Society of America (ASA).
 New Orleans, LA.
 December 4–8, 2017.

 <strong>Joseph A. Stanley</strong>.
 "Changes in the Timber Industry as a Catalyst for Linguistic Change."
 Poster presentation at the 46th New Ways of Analyzing Variation conference ([NWAV46](https://english.wisc.edu/nwav46/)).
 Madison, WI.
-November 2–5, 2017.
+November 2–5, 2017. (with UGA Graduate School travel award)

 <strong>Joseph A. Stanley</strong> & Kyle Vanderniet.
 "Consonantal variation in Utah English: What el[t]se is happening[k]?"
 The 4th Annual Linguistics Conference at UGA ([LSUGA4](http://www.lsuga.com/conference/2017)).
 Athens, GA.
 October 6–8, 2017.